 We gratefully acknowledge our partners and funders for making this work possible.
 Thank you to our partners at the Office of the Mayor, Chicago Public Schools, and Department of Family Support Services for collaborating with us on this project.
-In addition, we are grateful to our funders at the Crown Family Philanthropies, Steans Family Foundation, Peterson Foundation, Anonymous Foundation, the CME Group Foundation, and the Administration for Children and Families in the U.S. Department of Health and Human Services.
-We would also like to acknowledge Katie Gonzalez, Elana Rich, Hope Salvador, Tianshi Wang, Will Pattie, Zina Noel, Julia Honoroff, and Melanie Muskin for assistance with this project.
+In addition, we are grateful to our funders at the Crown Family Philanthropies, Steans Family Foundation, Peterson Foundation, Anonymous Foundation, CME Group Foundation, and Administration for Children and Families in the U.S. Department of Health and Human Services.
+We would also like to acknowledge Tessa Bonomo, Sophie Dara, Katie Gonzalez, Nick Fleming, Julia Honoroff, Lauren Kearns, Zina Noel, Will Pattie, Elana Rich, Hope Salvador, and Amelia Vasquez for their assistance with this project.
 Last, we are grateful to the Illinois early care and education providers, teachers, families, and children who participated in this study.

 This project is supported by the Administration for Children and Families (ACF) of the United States (U.S.) Department of Health and Human Services (HHS) as part of a financial assistance award (Grant #: 90YE0273-01-00) totaling \$850,000, with \$100,000, or 11.76 percentage, funded by ACF/HHS and \$750,000, or 88.24 percentage, funded by non-government sources.
-The contents are those of the authors and do not necessarily represent the official views of, nor an endorsement, by ACF/HHS, or the U.S. Government.
+The contents are those of the authors and do not necessarily represent the official views of, nor an endorsement by ACF/HHS, or the U.S. Government.
 For more information, please visit the ACF website, Administrative and National Policy Requirements.